mikeminton/mintys-toast-message/README.md

 ### Function Parameters

 - text (string): The message you want to display.
 - type (string): The type of notification ('success', 'warning', or 'error').
-Default is 'warning'.
+The default is 'warning'.

+## Example

+You will also find an HTML file named example.html.
+This file includes a button that, when clicked, will display a toast notification.
+The toast functionality is assumed to be correctly defined in your toast-notification.js file.
+The CSS and JavaScript files are located within a folder called "toast" in your working folder.